-As stated in this report, a demarcated area has been built in Madifushi with compartments for separated metals, glass and plastics.
-During the visit it was observed that this area was completely filled up during the two year's of its operation.
-The operation of the dumpsite as well as cleaning of the public spaces is being conducted by the Women's Development Committee.
-The council stated that the dumpsite has filled up due to there being no way to reduce the volume of the waste, nor there being any way to transport the waste out of the island.
-As the dumpsite has been filled, waste is now being dumped in the open area next to the demarcated area.
+As stated in this report, waste management is a pressing issue at the island with a high rate of waste generation and lack of resources and budget to properly manage the waste.
+Until recently, there was no area to dump waste and locals usually burnt and buried their waste in different areas of the island.
+The island council has now selected a specific area for dumping waste which is utilised by all the islanders (See Figure 4).
+This area is not demarcated.
 The practice of open burning of waste also takes place resulting to potential respiratory issues from the inhalation of smoke.
-Hence a reliable, affordable and locally appropriate transport system is critical to collecting waste from houses, businesses and institutions.
+A reliable, affordable and locally appropriate transport system is critical to collecting waste from houses, businesses and institutions.
 Equally important is an arrangement for marine transport to remove residual waste from the island in order to make the system complete and effective.
 The successful implementation of the IWMC together with land and marine transfer arrangement are two important aspects to implement Waste Management Plan to make the island cleaner and healthier for the people to put a stop to littering and burning of waste in the island.
-This will lead to the improved health and psychological well-being of the residents and visitors of Madifushi.
-It has been identified as a long term positive impact on the residents and visitors of Madifushi.
+This will lead to the improved health and psychological well-being of the residents and visitors of Thimarafushi.
+It has been identified as a long term positive impact on the residents and visitors of Thimarafushi.

-A vehicle will be obtained for the purpose of collecting and transporting the waste within the island daily, at a set schedule.
+The Council is considering to repair the previously used vehicle for the purpose of collecting and transporting the waste within the island daily, at a set schedule.
 At the moment there is no specific arrangement for marine transfer of residual waste from the island although by the time IWMC is complete it is expected to have this arrangement in place.
 The multi-criteria analysis shows waste transport arrangement will have a major positive impact with an overall score of 42.